diekrz2/trpointset/README.md

 Download the script and open the terminal in the directory where the script is located.
 Run it with '_bash trpointset.sh_'.

-Tested on ThinkPad L440 with Bodhi Linux 7 hwe and Bodhi Linux 7 legacy (beta).
+Tested on ThinkPad L440 with Bodhi Linux 7 hwe.